focsiseta/Organic/README.md

 Not only in C took less time to write,but also less lines of code and a way more easier aproach to the problem itself

-Who the fuck need abstraction btw ?
+Who the fuck needs abstraction btw ?

 It's pretty simple as now and I know it'll take time,but I want to improve it while keeping it S a n i c.